 When most people hear the word “Jesuit,” they automatically think “religious.”
 While religion is large part of Jesuit teaching, it is narrow in scope to think of it solely through that lens.

 The Jesuits, formally known as the Society of Jesus, are a Roman Catholic congregation of priests and brothers engaged in founding schools and pursuing knowledge.
-There are 28 Jesuit colleges and universities in the United States, including Canisius College.Attending a Jesuit school does not mean attending mass every day or studying the Bible in every class.
+There are 28 Jesuit colleges and universities in the United States, including Canisius University.Attending a Jesuit school does not mean attending mass every day or studying the Bible in every class.
 It is a philosophy focused on personal, moral, and academic excellence.
 The theology, philosophy, and other liberal arts requirements focus on shaping you as a whole person.

 “You’re not here just to learn for yourself and to do things for yourself.
 You’re meant to do and to be a person for other people, and I feel really blessed to have been able to learn that,”